anushaa-rao/AllBoutCars/README.md

+##NOTE
+To run the web app locally, please type the following commoand after installing the libraries from requirements.txt streamlit run allaboutcars.py

 # AllBoutCars

 AllBoutCars is a web-application made for Microsoft Engage 2022.
 The theme for the project was to create a web-app using Data Analysis in the Automotive Sector.